Faizan64/Jenkins_Maven_Project/README.md

 ![ec2 instances](https://github.com/Faizan64/Jenkins_Maven_Project/assets/91891601/86c62ace-9505-42d1-b035-5ce88555d427)

 ## Install and Configure Jenkins
-- Create an ec2 instance and install and configure jenkins in the instance
+- Create an ec2 instance and install and configure Jenkins in the instance
-- Since java is essential for jenkins first install jdk
+- Since java is essential for Jenkins first install jdk
 - Documentation to install Jenkins on AWS :https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS.
-- Jenkins uses port 8080 make sure to enable that in the instance and start using Jenkins
+- Jenkins uses port 8080 make sure to enable SSH port 8080 in the instance and start using Jenkins
-- Install all the plugins and start using jenkins
+- Install all the plugins and start using Jenkins
 -

 ![Jenkins dashboard](https://github.com/Faizan64/Jenkins_Maven_Project/assets/91891601/f9f8ec69-d66e-4a8d-aa75-093382c71992)